BlockProject3D/TestProgFramework/README.md

 ## Running
 Requirements :
-  - Already built Framework Debug and/or Release binarries under <this repository folder>/../FrameworkRemake.
+  - Already built Framework Debug and/or Release binarries under \<this repository folder\>/../FrameworkRemake.
 	The directory name is important due to the hardcoded CMake include in this repository
   - Copy the dylib/so/dll of the Framework binary inside of ${CMAKE_CURRENT_BINARY_DIR}/<target type either Debug or Release>

 ### Windows
-  This is a console based application, consider running it from inside of PowerShell/GitBash or CMD
+  This is a console based application, consider running it from inside of PowerShell, GitBash or CMD

 ### Linux / Mac
   This is a console based application, consider running it from inside of your favorite Terminal Emulator